-Frankie Whelehan is the current Chairperson of the Triskel Arts Centre board.
+Frankie Whelehan the current Chairperson of the Triskel Arts Centre board, beginning in 2008.

-A leading figure in Cork’s business community Frankie has worked in the hotel industry since the late 80s.
-He founded Choice Hotel Group and operated as its managing director of up until it’s sale in early 2016, at its largest Choice Group boasted 24 hotels in its portfolio.
-In April 2016 Whelehan announced his purchase of The Montonette Hotel which boasts panoramic views of the city.
+A leading figure in Cork’s business community, Frankie has worked in the hotel industry since the late 1980s.
+He founded Choice Hotel Group and operated as its managing director of up until its sale in early 2016.
+At its largest Choice Group boasted 24 hotels in its portfolio.
+In April 2016, Whelehan announced his purchase of The Montonette Hotel which boasts panoramic views of the city.

 Frankie also heads up First Choice Purchasing Ltd, a purchasing and procurement company delivering procurement solutions to its clients.
 He serves on the Board of the Fáilte Ireland Business Tourism Forum and is founder of the Daisychain Foundation, which provides breaks for families of children with disability within hotels around Ireland.